Solomon1533/1dgk.github.io/_posts/2024-02-02-gcc-course-2-sec-audit.md

 Your task is to review the IT manager’s scope, goals, and risk assessment report.
 Then, perform an internal audit by completing a controls and compliance checklist.

 ### My answer
+The entire security program at Botium Toys requires immediate attention.
+Following are risks and suggested fixes:

+- Least privilege and separation of duties.
+Currently all employees at Botium can access cardholder data and PII/SPII.
+This is a security risk and can be prevented by ensuring that only employees who are required to handle such information have access to it.
+- Encryption.
+Botium can implement industry-standard encryption to protect credit card information.
+While credit card data is processed and stored internally, the environment is not secure without proper encryption methods.
+- Botium should implement a data backup and recovery strategy in the event of a natural disaster or cyberattack.
+- More robust password requirements will help reduce the risk of account compromise for their customers.

+Finally, since Botium Toys aims to expand their business into the E.U., the company must address the data encryption issue to be compliant with the General Data Protection Regulation (GDPR).

 ### Resources
 [Google Cybersecurity Certificate](https://grow.google/certificates/cybersecurity/)